Fuann/Fuann.github.io/_news/announcement_3.md

 related_posts: false
 ---

-One paper accepted to NAACL 2024 :pushpin: :sparkles:
+One paper accepted to NAACL 2024!